lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 \bf\tag{8-19}
 $$

-To summarize this process, derivatives are computed in the local r-s-t parametric space using cell interpolation.
-These are then transformed into a local x' - y' - z' Cartesian system.
-Then, if the x' - y' - z' system is not aligned with the global x - y - z coordinate system, another transformation is required to generate the result.
+To summarize this process, derivatives are computed in the local $r-s-t$ parametric space using cell interpolation.
+These are then transformed into a local $x'-y'-z'$ Cartesian system.
+Then, if the $x'-y'-z'$ system is not aligned with the global $x-y-z$ coordinate system, another transformation is required to generate the result.

 We can generalize this process to three dimensions.
 From the chain rule for partial derivatives